 What is Inclusion Funding?

-This funding can support the inclusion and participation of children with severe/complex needs and/or a disability that are accessing a Free Entitlement place with an Early Years provider.
+Funding can be awarded to support the inclusion and participation of children with severe/complex needs and/or a disability that are accessing a Free Entitlement place with an Early Years provider.

-These children may need Inclusion Funding for a time limited period only, or for the duration of their place.
+These children may be in receipt of Inclusion Funding for a time limited period only, or for the duration of their place with the Early Years provider.

-Early Years and Childcare providers registered to offer Free Entitlement funded places (for example, private, voluntary and independent providers) can apply for Inclusion Funding.
-The child must be accessing a Free Entitlement place with the provider in order for the provider to apply.
+Early Years and Childcare providers registered to offer Free Entitlement funded places (such as private, voluntary and independent providers) may request Inclusion Funding where a child needs support which is over and above ordinarily available inclusive practice.
+The child must be accessing a Free Entitlement place with the provider in order for the provider to access funding, and the provider will need to complete an Action Plan for Inclusion.

-2. Discuss the potential application with your local Early Years and Childcare adviser.
-They will tell you if you can make an application.
-If you don’t know who your adviser is, contact your local children and family centre.
+2. Discuss the potential application with your EYCA.
+If you don’t know who your adviser is, contact the Family Information Service to find out.

 Children with SEND who are likely to go on to need additional support in school should be referred to the local authority in which they live.
 For information on referral processes in a neighbouring local authority, visit their website: